ycorre/molecular/readme.md

 ##License

-The *Molecular* source code is under [CC0 Public Domain](https://creativecommons.org/publicdomain/zero/1.0/), except for the JSON parser library (JsonCpp)[https://github.com/open-source-parsers/jsoncpp] which is under a dual Public Domain/MIT License.
+The *Molecular* source code is under [CC0 Public Domain](https://creativecommons.org/publicdomain/zero/1.0/), except for the JSON parser library [JsonCpp](https://github.com/open-source-parsers/jsoncpp) which is under a dual Public Domain/MIT License.

-The *Molecular* artworks (graphics, sounds and music - everything in the /res and /sound folders and their subfolders) is under [CC BY-NC 4.0](http://creativecommons.org/licenses/by-nc/4.0/) and is the property of [Dimitrix](https://www.youtube.com/user/dimitrix9bit/videos).
+The *Molecular* artworks (graphics, sounds and music - everything in the /res and /sound folders and their subfolders) are under [CC BY-NC 4.0](http://creativecommons.org/licenses/by-nc/4.0/) and are the property of [Dimitrix](https://www.youtube.com/user/dimitrix9bit/videos).